ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 You will note that the Block Checksum does not include all the fields in the block.
 Some fields are excluded from this checksum because of reasons given below:
 * signatures: Because the Block Checksum is generated when the block is first created, the final signatures cannot yet be known.
 This field is therefore expected to change and is "fixed" in a future block.
 * powField: This field is created with a null (zero) value when a block is first generated and may be filled out later during the Ixian PoW process.
-See [Ixian Hybrid PoW](https://projectixian.github.io/tech_docs/mining_pow.html)
+See [Ixian Optional PoW - Mining](https://projectixian.github.io/tech_docs/mining_pow.html)
 * timestamp: This accuracy field cannot be verified exactly by neighboring DLT nodes, so it is not included in the block checksum.